dljubenk/dljubenk.github.io/about.md

 <p>I am an academic researcher in the fields of data science visualization and entrepreneurial management born in Split, Croatia.
 My nomadic path has led me through different countries and backgrounds. </p>

-<p>Currently, I am doing my Master's Thesis at MIT Senseable City Lab where I will contribute to the Roboat project by exploring data visualization methods using graph mining and machine learning.</p>
+<p>Currently, I am doing my Master's Thesis at MIT Senseable City Lab where I will contribute to their projects by exploring data visualization methods using graph mining and machine learning.</p>

 <h2>Academic background</h2>